ArloL/iebox/readme.md

 ## Major differences to ievms

-*   You only install one image at a time.
+*   You only install one VM at a time.
+*   Use of command line parameters rather than environment variables.
 *   You can choose the name of the VM.
-*   Only temporary files in `~/.iebox`.
-It can safely be removed.
+*   Only temporary files are saved in `~/.iebox` making it safe to be removed.
-*   Command line parameters rather than environment variables.
+    The VMs are installed in the default VBox machine folder.

 ## Usage

     ./iebox.sh -v 6

-This will download everything to `~/.iebox` and install the IE6 image as the VM *Windows XP IE6*.
+This will download all the necessary files to `~/.iebox` and install the IE6 image as the VM *Windows XP IE6*.

 You can also name the VM yourself:

     ./iebox.sh -v 6 -n "Windows XP IE7"

-That gives you an easy way to use the **smaller** Windows XP IE6 image for IE7.
+That gives you an easy way to use the **smaller** Windows XP IE6 VM for IE7.
+It of course does not automatically install IE7 but the VM includes the installer as well as a direct shortcut on the desktop.

 To install the best combination in terms of disk space use the `best-combination.sh` shell script: